 Apart from providing the voice for South Park‘s Chef, soul brother Isaac Hayes is probably better known for his Oscar-winning Shaft theme than for his acting.
-Here he makes a credible hero as a ruthless bounty hunter whose targets are pimps and pushers in a typical 1970s blaxploitation action movie in the mould of Black Caesar (1973) and Superfly (1972).
+Here he makes a credible hero as the ruthless bounty hunter whose targets are pimps and pushers in a typical 1970s blaxploitation action movie in the mould of Black Caesar (1973) and Superfly (1972).

 But feminists beware.
 At one point a girl complains that Hayes’s ideal night out is getting her drunk then hitting the sack.
 “OK, OK,” he apologises, “We’ll get something to eat first”.